 ”Meet Acubiz” is a series of articles that’ll take you behind the scenes at Acubiz.
 They’ll tell the stories of the everyday heroes.
 In this article, the spotlight is turned towards René Elgaard, who is IT & Infrastructure Consultant and whose main job is to maintain the heart of Acubiz.
-Do you want to know what that is?
-Then read along:

 How long have you been at Acubiz and what’s your role?